ibmresilient/resilient-community-apps/fn_extrahop/README.md

 An example playbook that uses this SOAR function is `Extrahop Reveal(x) Update Detection`.

-* A note is added to the ExtraHop detection when a matching SOAR incident is closed.
+* A note is added to the ExtraHop detection when a matching SOAR case is closed.

-The playbookis initiated by the automatic data table rule `Extrahop Reveal(x): Update Detection` when a SOAR incident is closed.
+The automatic data table playbook `Extrahop Reveal(x): Update Detection` is triggered when a SOAR case is closed.

 The following screenshot shows an example of a note added to an ExtraHop detection: